harmonydata/harmonydata.github.io/content/en/_index.md

   padding: top
   image: images/bg-video.jpg
   heading: "Harmonise items in the browser"
-  subheading: You can use Harmony on the web.
+  subheading: You can use Harmony to compare questionnaire items directly on the web.
   youtube: CqAsrY74zNM
   button:
     text: Try Harmony App